rgalanakis/robgforpps/_pages/may-2025-bond-nonpartisan.md

 ## Ongoing Concerns

 All of this said: I have ongoing concerns about the bond.
-These are things I will keep at top of mind while I'm on the board.

 - Using bond funds for technology upgrades is simply unsustainable in the long run.
 We will be paying 2x the costs due to interest, compared to pay-as-you-go.
 This needs to be solved as part of the operating budget.
 - If revenues drop, or the interest rate increases, we will run into serious revenue problems.
 We aren't really holding anything back in terms of being able to raise a big bond in the next few decades, as explained above.
 This is the right decision, I think, but we need to keep in mind the high stakes this bond comes with.
 - PPS still has structural problems, and having this money may tempt us to paper over those structural problems.
 A crisis is an opportunity; we must not forget we're in a crisis.
 - There is a lot of potential wiggle room for some of the high school modernizations.
 We need to be extremely diligent about cost savings.
 Having this authorization must not allow us to overspend.

-## Final Thoughts

-Passing a smaller bond does not mean we'll make more responsible decisions.

-We can overspend on a small bond, and we can be good fiscal stewards on a big bond.

-The important thing is electing the right people to the board to make good decisions on this money, to push for savings where we can find them, and to make sure we provide close oversight.

-I hope this analysis shows you that **I'm the right candidate to provide the fiscal stewardship our board requires, and I look forward to serving all of Portland.**

 {% include footer/buffer.html %}